Reducing Rouquier Complexes: The diagrammatic Hecke category

 Given a realization $\mathfrak{h}$ over $\kk$ of a Coxeter system $(W,S)$, one constructs the corresponding diagrammatic Hecke category $\D=\D(\mathfrak{h},\kk)$.
 This is a $\kk$-linear monoidal category enriched in graded $R$-bimodules.
 First one defines the Bott-Samelson category $\D_{\mathrm{BS}}$ by generators and relations, then one gets $\D$ as the Karoubi envelope of the closure of $\D_{\mathrm{BS}}$ by direct sums and shifts. \begin{enumerate} \item The objects of $\DBS$ are generated by tensor product from objects $B_s$ for $s\in S$.
 So a general object corresponds to a Coxeter word: if $\uw=s_1\dots s_n$, let $B_{\uw}$ denote the object $B_{s_1}\otimes \cdots \otimes B_{s_n}$.
 Let also $\un$ denote the monoidal unit, corresponding to the empty word. \item Morphisms in $\Hom_{\DBS}(B_{\uw_1},B_{\uw_2})$ are $\kk$-linear combinations of \emph{Soergel graphs}, which are defined as follows. \begin{itemize} \item We associate a color to each simple reflection. \item A Soergel graph is then a colored, \emph{decorated} planar graph contained in the planar strip $\mathbb{R}\times [0,1]$, with boundary in $\mathbb{R}\times\{0,1\}$. \item The bottom (and top) boundary is the arrangement of boundary points colored according to the letters of the source word $\uw_1$ (and target word $\uw_2$, respectively). \item The edges of the graph are colored in such a way that those connected with the boundary have colors consistent with the boundary points. \item The other vertices of the graph are either: \begin{enumerate} \item univalent (called \emph{dots}), which are declared of degree 1, or; \item trivalent with three edges of the same color, of degree $-1$, or; \item $2m_{st}$-valent with edges of alternating colors corresponding to $s$ and $t$, if $m_{st}<\infty$, of degree 0.
 By poetic licence, we also call them $(s,t)$-ars. \end{enumerate}

-\item Decorations are boxes labeled by homogeneous elements in $R$ that can appear in any region (i.e.\ connected component of the complement of the graph): we will usually omit the boxes and just write the polynomials. \end{itemize} Then, composition of morphism is given by gluing diagrams vertically, whereas tensor product is given by gluing them horizontally.
+\item Decorations are boxes labelled by homogeneous elements in $R$ that can appear in any region (i.e.\ connected component of the complement of the graph): we will usually omit the boxes and just write the polynomials. \end{itemize} Then, composition of morphisms is given by gluing diagrams vertically, whereas tensor product is given by gluing them horizontally.
 The identity morphism of the object $B_{\uw}$ is the diagram with parallel vertical strands colored according to the word $\uw$. \item These diagrams are identified via some relations: \begin{description} \item[Polynomial relations.]
-The first such relation says that whenever two polynomials are in the same region, they multiply.
+The first relations impose additivity and multiplicativity of polynomial boxes, more precisely:

 This gives morphism spaces the structure of $R$-bimodules, by acting on the leftmost or the rightmost region.

 The other polynomial relations are: